Projects per year

 Professor Anthony's work on judicial review has been cited with approval on numerous occasions by the Northern Ireland High Court and Court of Appeal.
 His work with Peter Leyland has been cited by, among others, the Supreme Court of India and the United Nations Dispute Tribunal.

-Professor Anthony is a member of the Executive Committee of the UK Constitutional Law Association and of the European Group of Public Law, Athens, Greece, where he is Director of the Academy of European Public Law (http://www.eploacademy.eu/).
-He is on the editorial boards of Public Law, the Montesquieu Law Review, and the Indonesian Law Review.
-He is a trustee of the Hamlyn Trust, serves as a member of the Board of Governors of a grammar school in Belfast, and was previously a member of the Advisory Board of the Northern Ireland Council for Ethnic Minorities.
+Professor Anthony is a member of the Executive Committee of the UK Constitutional Law Association, a trustee of the Hamlyn Trust, and a member of the European Group of Public Law, Athens, Greece.
+He is on the editorial boards of Public Law and the Indonesian Law Review.
 He was called to the Bar of Northern Ireland in 2011, and joined Francis Taylor Building as an Academic Tenant in 2020.

 Professor Anthony has held grants from the Economic and Social Research Council, The Arts and Humanities Research Council, the British Academy, and the European Commission.
 He was appointed to the ESRC's Peer Review College in October 2015.